Guide for plan members

 Teachers' Pension Plan is committed to helping you make the most of your pension.
 This guide is a provincial legislative requirement.
 Please use the links at right to explore the topics most relevant to you.

 The Teachers' Pension Plan provides secure retirement income for more than 100,000 plan members, including teachers, vice-principals, principals and superintendents from school boards across the province.
 There are:

 - About 49,000 active members (working and contributing to the plan)

 - About 40,000 retired members (receiving a pension)

 - About 12,000 inactive members (no longer working for a plan employer but have left their contributions with the plan and may be eligible for a pension)

 The above numbers include limited members.

-As of December 31, 2019, the plan had investment assets of more than $31 billion, making it the tenth-largest pension plan in Canada.
+As of December 31, 2020, the plan had investment assets of more than $34 billion, making it the eighth-largest pension plan in Canada.